CrocodileZS/en2024/src/content/now/index.md

 *Last updated: 27 Sep 2024, 22:13*

 ---
-## Studying to graduate and find a job
+## Studying to graduate and job hunting
 I expect to gratuate from TU/e at July 2025.
 Before that I'll improve my professional skills as a full stack engineer and then find a job in the Netherlands.
 Here're the things I'm mainly working on:

 ### Courses